agsb/minute/docs/Minute.md

 The NGSL and Google-N-Gram corpus gives long ordened lists of _words and counts_, that can be converted into _word, percents of total and cumulative percents_ then sorted by high to low percents and the magics appear.

-By ordering letters as they occurs in sorted list gives the follow sequences.
+Ordering letters as they occurs in sorted list, gives the follow sequences.

 ### used letter